bruceravel/demeter/documentation/Athena/ui/index.rst

 is, however, a lot more to :demeter:`athena` at the level of its user interface.
 Part of making the leap from beginner to expert is learning about the various user interface features.

-.. todo:: Need chapter on contents (and purpose) of the Monitor menu

 .. toctree::